SEB-9-BH/first-react-lesson/looping-with-jsx-elements/README.md

 # ![Building Your First React App - Looping with JSX Elements](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to use the `map()` method to loop through arrays and transform them into JSX elements.

 ## Looping with JSX elements